hl2vr/hl2vr.github.io/_pages/faq.md

 Yes, but not at the initial release.

 Right now, we are concentrating on the base game and are working hard to make it fully playable and *mostly* bug-free.
-Once that's done, we will slowly move our attention to the Episodes and bring them to VR.
+As of December 2022, we are slowly moving our attention to the Episodes to bring them to VR.
 These will be released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.
+There is no release date at this time, but if everything goes well we expect it will be in Q1 2023.

 <br />